Why Crawl Space Encapsulation Prevents Mold Growth

 When Mold Removal Is Still Necessary Before Encapsulation

-Encapsulation prevents future mold growth, but it does not remove existing mold colonies.
-In homes where mold contamination has already spread widely, cleanup may be required before encapsulation begins.
+Encapsulation helps prevent future mold growth, but it does not remove existing mold from wood, insulation, debris, or other contaminated materials.
+In homes where mold has already spread widely, cleanup may be required before encapsulation begins.

 Understanding this boundary helps prevent encapsulation from trapping contaminants inside sealed crawl spaces.